-Our instructors are committed to serving others through their work.
+Our teachers are committed to serving others through their work.

 Our work is movement-beautiful, balanced and biomechanically sound.

-We use our work as a vehicle to support healthy lifestyles.
+We use Pilates as a vehicle to support healthy lifestyles.

 These are the teachers who are in the process of completing a comprehensive certificate or have completed a mat work certificate.

 These are the teachers who have completed at least one comprehensive certificate from a qualified school.
-They are fully apparatus trained instructors with at least 600 hours of training.
+They are full apparatus trained with a minimum of 600 hours of training.

-The Senior teachers have completed two or more comprehensive certificates in Pilates or movement areas.
+Senior teachers have completed two or more comprehensive certificates in Pilates or other movement areas.

 Lesley Davenport is from Marietta, Ohio and moved to Pittsburgh to attend Point Park University.
 Upon graduation from PPU with a BA in Dance Ballet and Jazz concentrations, she freelanced throughout the greater Pittsburgh region gathering as much experience teaching and performing as possible.
 During these years Lesley was blessed to have been a founding member of H20 Contemporary Dance.
 Lesley currently holds an adjunct faculty position with Point Park University and serves the dance community by working directly with younger dancers at PCOP and remaining involved with The Dance Conservatory of Pittsburgh and H2O.

-It became my work to share with others and create a supportive environment for instructors and clients.
-A passionate student, Lesley is currently studying with Sheri Berkowitz of The Vertical Workshop.
+It became her work to share with others and create a supportive environment for teachers and clients.
 Her certifications include Core Dynamics, Power Pilates, and Women’s Center for Fitness Prenatal and Postnatal Certificate.
-A creator at heart , Lesley is responsible for launching many area Pilates/movement/wellness programs and the Pilates Center of Pittsburgh in 2006.
+A creator at heart, Lesley is responsible for launching many area Pilates movement and wellness programs and opened the Pilates Center of Pittsburgh in 2006.
 Her favorite work is to collaborate with various talents and bring in unparalleled movement training and experiences into Pittsburgh.
 She stays inspired by consistent practice and exploring other forms of movement, parenting her children and continuing education.
+A passionate student, Lesley is currently studying with Sheri Berkowitz of The Vertical Workshop.

 She lives in Bethel Park,PA with her husband Michael and young children.